MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 ---
 title: Get started with process mining
-description: This topic is a tutorial with sample data in process mining for Power Automate.
+description: This topic is a process mining tutorial in Power Automate using sample data.
 author: donums
 contributors:
   - donums